Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 `EcwidApp.getPayload()`

-Above, we explained how your app can be a client-side HTML/JS application and still access Ecwid API right from Ecwid Control Panel (see [Authentication in embedded apps](#authentication-in-embedded-apps) section).
+Above, we explained how your app can be a client-side HTML/JS application and still access Ecwid API right from Ecwid Control Panel (see [Authentication in native apps](#authentication-in-native-apps) section).
 There, we used the `EcwidApp.getPayload()` method to get the store ID and API access token.

 The payload is a JSON with the following fields: